ZerBea/hcxdumptool/README.md

 | startnm      | Example script to stop NetworkManager                    |
 | startnlmon   | Example script to activate NETLINK monitor               |

-### PCAPNG Option Codes (Section Header Block)

-ENTERPRISE NUMBER: 0x2a, 0xce, 0x46, 0xa1

-MAGIC NUMBER: 0x2a, 0xce, 0x46, 0xa1, 0x79, 0xa0, 0x72, 0x33, 0x83, 0x37, 0x27, 0xab, 0x59, 0x33, 0xb3, 0x62, 0x45, 0x37, 0x11, 0x47, 0xa7, 0xcf, 0x32, 0x7f, 0x8d, 0x69, 0x80, 0xc0, 0x89, 0x5e, 0x5e, 0x98

-OPTIONCODE_MACMYORIG: 0xf29a (6 byte)

-OPTIONCODE_MACMYAP: 0xf29b (6 byte)

-OPTIONCODE_RC: 0xf29c (8 byte)

-OPTIONCODE_ANONCE: 0xf29d (32 byte)

-OPTIONCODE_MACMYSTA: 0xf29e (6 byte)

-OPTIONCODE_SNONCE: 0xf29f (32 byte)

-OPTIONCODE_WEAKCANDIDATE: 0xf2a0 (64 byte) == 63 characters + zero

-OPTIONCODE_GPS: 0xf2a1 (max 128 byte)

-### Warning!
+### Caution!

 You might expect me to recommend that everyone should be using hcxdumptool/hcxtools.
-But the fact of the matter is, hcxdumptool/hcxtools is NOT recommended to be used by inexperienced users or newbies.
+But the fact of the matter is, hcxdumptool/hcxtools is _NOT_ recommended to be used by inexperienced users or newbies.

 If you are not familiar with Linux in general or you do not have at least a basic level of knowledge as mentioned in the "Requirements" section, hcxdumptool/hcxtools is probably not what you are looking for.
 However, if you have that knowledge hcxdumptool/hcxtools can do magic for you.